checkly/theheadless.dev/blog/posts/basics-performance.md

 :::
 ::::

-The DevTools protocol is quite extensive.
+The DevTools Protocol is quite extensive.
 We recommend exploring the [documentation](https://chromedevtools.github.io/devtools-protocol/) and getting a comprehensive overview of its capabilities.

 ### Additional performance libraries

-Lighthouse can easily be used programmatically with Playwright and Puppeteer to gather metric values and scores.
+Lighthouse can easily be used programmatically with Playwright and Puppeteer to gather values and scores for different metrics, like Time To Interactive (TTI):

 :::: tabs :options="{ useUrlFragment: false }"
 ::: tab Puppeteer